VamsiPothireddy/K8-HandsOn/CreateUsersInK8-minikue/readme.md

 It has 3 section Clusters,Contexts,Users
 Below file has configured with two clusters , one with minkube runnung locally and another is aws managed cluster eks

 Context here is mapping between Users and Cluster.
-Here Minikube user has mapped to minikube cluster and user name called 'arn:aws:eks:us-east-2:<AWSAcciountNumber>:cluster/test-cluster' mapped to 'arn:aws:eks:us-east-2:<AWSAcciountNumber>:cluster/test-cluster' cluster
+Here Minikube user has mapped to minikube cluster and user name called 'arn:aws:eks:us-east-2:<AWSAcciountNumber>:cluster/test-cluster' mapped to 'arn:aws:eks:us-east-2:<AWSAcciountNumber>:cluster/test-cluster' cluste